predator-1-ml/LLAMA_2/README.md

 For evaluation, I have used the [Kaggle](https://www.kaggle.com/datasets/tboyle10/medicaltranscriptions) dataset.
 This dataset has 5000 diversified clinical texts.

+## Improvement

+We can fine-tune the LLAMA-2 model for each specific task.
+Since we already have a basic [dataset](mtsamples.csv) available to us, there should be no problem in finetuning LLAMA-2 except for resources.

 ## Results

 I have included the results in CSV files and in the code output of the [Final_LLAMA](Final_LLAMA.ipynb) notebook.